Skip to content

 The artist’s taste can only affect the selection of formulas to be rendered, the cropping and the rendering.
 Thus, fractal art seems to fall outside the usual categories of ‘invention’, ‘discovery’ and ‘creativity’.
 (Mandelbrot, 1989, p.
 24)

-Here is a short list of attributes to define fractal art in the early days… and the clues to exclude what is not.
+Here is a short list of attributes that defined fractal art in the early days… along with the clues to exclude what is not from that perspective.
 First, it is the production of pictures resulting from the application of fractal geometry and its algorithms.
-Images that exhibit repeating patterns or suggest infinite details do not classify as fractal art if they are not plotted algorithmically; only the ones generated by iterated computations are potentially the seeds of this kind of expression.
-Second, a computer with proper software (a fractal generator) is the means to give life to fractal art since this is how the pictures originate; as such, anything conceived by other means do not fall into this category.
-Third, the skills of a human being to guide the process are a must.
-This last point establishes a distinction between this craft and any other autonomous method that reduces human intervention to a minimum, as is the case with generative art, with which fractal art shares a bit.
+Therefore, images that exhibit repeating patterns or suggest infinite details do not qualify as fractal art unless they are plotted algorithmically; only those generated by iterated computations are the seeds of this kind of expression.

 More recent attempts at defining fractal art